 Tuesday, November 8, 2011

-Fifteen Reasons to Abolish the U.S. Federal Minimum Wage Law
+Fifteen Reasons to Repeal the U.S. Federal Minimum Wage Law

 1. The federal minimum wage law is administered through the use and threat of coercive force and taxation – a euphemism for “theft” – rather than through the use of incentive, reward, encouragement, and voluntarism.